-Female and male hair, which is collar length or longer, must be neatly secured, and pulled back so that it does not interfere with patient care.
+Female and male hair, which is collar length or longer, must be neatly secured, and pulled back and off the neckline so that it does not interfere with patient care.
 Hair accessories must be small, plain and of a neutral color.
 Wide cloth headbands are not permitted in the clinical setting.
 The clinical instructor may determine if further modifications are necessary.